fukaraca/Facebook-w-Go/README.md

-# smallSteeps
+# Facebook clone - smallSteeps
 A facebook clone(ish) as project just for making fun of steep curve of learning programming with smaller steps.
-It's made by using Go.
 Demo video and live Heroku page can be found here:

 Youtube: